franciscastro/wpics513-reliable-data-transfer-protocol/README.txt

 ======================================================================================

-This is the README file for the Text ChatRoulette project.
+This is the README file for the RDT: Echo Server project.
 Read this prior to compiling and running the project.
 This file contains information on the following:

 [1] Project files
-[2] Compiling Text ChatRoulette
+[2] Compiling RDT: Echo Server
-[3] Running Text ChatRoulette
+[3] Running RDT: Echo Server

 ======================================================================================

 [1] PROJECT FILES

-Before compiling and running Text ChatRoulette, make sure the following files are present in a single directory:
+Before compiling and running RDT: Echo Server, make sure the following files are present in a single directory: gbn datalink srpt
 1. Server files
-(a) tcr_server.c
+(a) rdt_server.c
-(b) tcr_server.h
+(b) rdt_server.h

 2. Client files
+(a) rdt_client.c
+(b) rdt_client.h

+3. Additional header files
-(a) tcr_client.c
+(a) datalink.h
-(b) tcr_client.h
+(b) gbn.h
+(c) srpt.h

 3. Other project files
 (a) makefile
-(b) HOSTNAME
-(c) README.txt (this file)
+(b) README.txt (this file)
+(c) stat-graphs.xlsx
+(d) stat-graphs.pdf

 If the project is compressed as an archive file, extract the contents of the archive into a single directory.

 ======================================================================================

-[2] COMPILING TEXT CHATROULETTE
+[2] COMPILING RDT: ECHO SERVER

 a.
-Set the hostname of the Text ChatRoulette server in the HOSTNAME file.
+Set the hostname of the RDT: Echo Server in the config.h file.
 You may edit the hostname indicated in the file with a text editor.
-Save and close the HOSTNAME file.
+Save and close the config.h file.

 b.
 Once you have all the necessary files listed in [1], open a terminal, navigate to the directory containing the project files and run the following command:

 make

 c.
 Running the make command will produce two (2) executable files:
-- tcrserver
+- rdt_server
-- tcrclient
+- rdt_client

 ======================================================================================

-[3] RUNNING TEXT CHATROULETTE
+[3] RUNNING RDT: ECHO SERVER

 a.
-To run the Text ChatRoulette server, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:
+To run the RDT: Echo Server server, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:

-./tcrserver
+./rdt_server [gbn|sr] [corrupt rate] [drop rate]

 b.
-To run the Text ChatRoulette client, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:
+To run the RDT: Echo Server client, open a terminal, navigate to the directory containing the project files and the executable files produced by 'make', and run the following command:

-./tcrclient
+./rdt_client [gbn|sr] [corrupt rate] [drop rate]

 c.
-You may run multiple instances of the client to connect to the server.
-Just copy the directory containing all the project files and executable files into another directory and run the client from there.
+It is important to note that the transfer protocol selected in the server must be the same as the client when running the program.

 ======================================================================================